waynodiablo/Oystercard/further_javascript/angularjs.md

   }
 }]);
 ```
-Now we are using the $http service to make an http request.
+Now we are using the `$http` service to make an http request.
 The details of the request are in a config block.
-Where do you think we might add our github access token?
+Where do you think we might add our Github access token?

 We should now have 4 passing tests, but we still haven't wired up our factory to our controller: